freeCodeCamp/freeCodeCamp/docs/how-to-add-playwright-tests.md

 ### - Tests for mobile screens

-Use the `isMobile` argument to run tests that incude logic that varies for mobile screens.
+Use the `isMobile` argument to run tests that include logic that varies for mobile screens.

 For example: